Yes, here you have 8 hours of free video workshop.

 07 - BASIC

 For this segment, Patrick explains how he prepares the model for working in the dark.
-He also explains about eye sensitivity and how to deal with models that have sensitive eyes.
+He also explains eye sensitivity and how to deal with models that have sensitive eyes.
 He then teaches how to light the models face first using different styles of light and why it is important that this step is done first and only once.

 08 - EFFECTS